Non-indexability of the Stochastic Appointment Scheduling Problem: Literature Review

-Starting with \cite{We90}, some works modeled the problem using stochastic optimization to optimize on slot duration.
-He considered weighted sum of idle time and delay as the objective function and noticed that for the case of $n=2$, the problem is equivalent to the newsvender problem.
+Starting with \cite{We90}, some papers modeled the problem using stochastic optimization to optimize on slot duration.
+He considered weighted sum of idle time and delay as the objective function and noticed that for the case of $n=2$, the problem is equivalent to the newsvendor problem.
 Based on that, he proposed a heuristic estimate of the job start times for $n>2$.
-This heuristic was extended by \cite{KeKlMa14} to general convex function of idle time and delay. \cite{BeQu11} proved that discrete time version of Weiss's objective function is \textit{L}-convex under mild condition on cost coefficients.
-Furthermore, they proved that there exists an optimal integer appointment schedule provided that the service times are integers.
-Taking advantage of these properties, they developed a polynomial time algorithm to find the optimal solution. \cite{Wa93} considered another objective function as the weighted sum of jobs' flow time (delay and service time) and server completion time and proved its convexity.
-Assuming that the job durations are i.i.d random variables with exponential distribution, he provided a set of nonlinear equations to derive the optimum slot durations.
-He extended his work by assuming exponential distribution with different rates in \cite{Wa99}. \cite{DeGu03} considered a session length beyond which overtime cost is imposed.
-They formulated the problem as a two-stage stochastic linear program and developed a version of L-shaped algorithm to obtain epsilon-optimal solutions. \cite{KaKo07} assumed exponential job distributions and proved that the discrete version of Denton's objective function is multimodular.
-They introduced a local search method to find the optimal solution. \cite{ViKuKeBh15} presented a lag order approximation by ignoring the effect of previous jobs past a certain point.
-They numerically showed that considering dependence on two previous cases is sufficient to reach 5\% of the optimal cost. \cite{KoLeTeZh13} adopted a robust method over all distributions with a given mean and covariance matrix of job durations.
+This heuristic was extended by \cite{KeKlMa14} to general convex function of idle time and delay. \cite{Wa93} and \cite{Wa99} considered another objective function as the weighted sum of jobs' flow time (delay and service time) and server completion time and proved its convexity.
+Assuming that the job durations are exponentially distributed, he provided a set of nonlinear equations to derive the optimum slot durations. \cite{ViKuKeBh15} presented a lag order approximation by ignoring the effect of previous jobs past a certain point. \cite{KoLeTeZh13} adopted a robust method over all distributions with a given mean and covariance matrix of job durations.
 They computationally solved for 36 jobs and showed that their solution is within 2\% of the approximate optimal solution given by \cite{DeGu03}.
+We refer the reader to \cite{BeQu11} and \cite{KaKo07} for approaches in discrete time.